WordPress/gutenberg/docs/data/data-core-editor.md

 *Parameters*

- * clientId: The client ID of the block to detach.
+ * clientIds: The client IDs of the block to detach.

 ### insertDefaultBlock